 How to Get Pet Odor Out of the Couch – Dog Or Otherwise

-Getting the dog smell or other pet odors out of your house isn’t tough, but it does take a fair bit of labor.
+Getting rid of dog smell or other pet odors out of your house isn’t tough, but it does take a fair bit of labor.
 Following these steps will give you the most efficient route to ensuring that your couch smells clean once again.

 The first step you need to take is to completely clear off your couch.
 Blankets and pillows are especially good at holding onto odors, so you’ll need to remove them and wash them regularly.
 As a rule, you’ll want to wash anything that goes on your couch at least once a month, which means that you need to stick to using pillows that have a removable cover.
 If you happen to have pillows that you can’t wash, you’ll really need to consider throwing them away if they are causing your couch to smell.

 If your couch happens to have covers on the seats, you’ll want to take them off.
 Just like the blankets and pillow covers, you’ll want to wash them about once a month.
 Only wash covers that are machine washable, though, and take those that are not to a dry cleaner in order to get them cleaned out.

 Note that you shouldn’t dry a cover that still smells like a dog.
 If it’s still smelly, it probably needs to go through the wash again.
 Failure to do this is actually going to make your covers smell worse than they might otherwise smell, so you need to get them completely clean.
 If you’re afraid of baking in your dogs’ smells, consider hanging the covers up to dry.